IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-java.md

 ## Functionality

 This SDK simplifies integration with UID2 for any publishers, DSPs, and UID2 sharers who are using Java for their server-side coding.
+The following table shows the functions it supports.

 | Encrypt Raw UID2 to UID2 Token | Decrypt UID2 Token | Generate UID2 Token from DII | Refresh UID2 Token |
 | :--- | :--- | :--- | :--- |